-Author Phillip Yancey has a chapter in one of his books he entitles, "Arms to Short to Box with God."
+Author Phillip Yancey has a chapter in one of his books that he entitles, "Arms too Short to Box with God."

-This describes Tommy Bolt and Job.
+This describes both Tommy Bolt and Job.
 Both were foolish enough to think they could duke it out with God... but Paul knew better.
-He realized human arms are far too short to box with God.
-He doesn't even try.
+He realized his arms were far too short to box with God.
+He didn't even try.